Stock futures rise, as oil tumbles

 Stocks see early recovery on Sunday from last week's declines.

-U.S. stock futures posted early gains on Sunday, recovering last week's losses and brushing off a drop in oil.
+U.S. stock futures posted gains on Sunday, recovering from last week's losses and brushing off a drop in oil.

 Continue Reading Below

-Oil tumbled Sunday nearly 9 percent on reports OPEC is said to have postponed its Monday emergency meeting, pushed out to mid-April.
+President Trump, during the coronavirus task force briefing, noted some areas saw a stabilization of cases.
 The number of worldwide coronavirus cases now numbers1.2 million as of Sunday afternoon with fatalities at 68,148.

-President Trump is set to have a coronavirus task force briefing at 7 p.m.
-ET.
+U.S. crude traded down 4 percent, trimming early losses of 6 percent on reports OPEC is said to have postponed its Monday emergency meeting, pushed out to mid-April.

+President Trump held a meeting with American oil executives Friday, promising to support the industry amid a collapse in oil prices partly due to a drop off in demand related to the coronavirus and also due to a price war between Russia and Saudi Arabia.

 For the week, stocks fell across the board as the number of confirmed COVID-19 cases crossed 1 million globally.
 The Dow fell 2.7 percent while the S&P lost 2.1 percent and the Nasdaq slid 1.7 percent.

+Investors partly reacting to rising unemployment.
 The Labor Department said on Friday that the U.S. economy lost 701,000 nonfarm jobs in March as the unemployment rate climbed to 4.4 percent.
 Wall Street economists surveyed by Refinitiv were anticipating a loss of 100,000 jobs and an unemployment rate of 3.8 percent.

 CLICK HERE TO READ MORE ON FOX BUSINESS

 As for stock news, on Sunday, Boeing announced it would extend "the temporary suspension of production operations at all Puget Sound area and Moses Lake sites until further notice" the company disclosed in an announcement.
-The move is to further efforts to combat COVID-19 in Washington state. igno
+The move is to further efforts to combat COVID-19 in Washington state.

 |Ticker